fabianzeiher/dotfiles/README.md

 ## Setup on a new machine

-Automatic setup with tmux and vim:
+Automatic setup with tmux and vim for MacOS:
 `~/dotfiles/setup.sh`